LuxCoreRender/LuxCore/README.txt

 SLG (SmallLuxGPU)
 =================

-SmallLuxGPU is a LuxRays demo and LxuRender v0.8 "proof of concept".
+SmallLuxGPU is a LuxRays demo and LuxRender v0.8 "proof of concept".
 You can find more information about SLG at http://www.luxrender.net/wiki/index.php?title=LuxRays#SmallLuxGPU_.28SLG.29

 Credits